ExDDV: A New Dataset for Explainable Deepfake Detection in Video: Explainable Methods

 \subsection{Click supervision}

 We harness the additional supervision signal in our dataset, namely the locations of the visual flaws represented by mouse clicks.
 While this idea was found to be useful in a number of vision tasks \cite{papadopoulos-CVPR-2017, benenson-CVPR-2019, chen-ECCV-2022, cheng-CVPR-2022, luo-CVPR-2024}, to our knowledge, it has not been explored to train explainable video models.
-The rationale behind using click supervision is to help the explainable model to focus on the region of interest (ROI) and consequently provide precise explanations.
+The rationale behind using click supervision is to guide the explainable model towards focusing on the region of interest (ROI) and consequently provide precise explanations.

-In Figure~\ref{fig:click_supervision}, we present our pipeline based on click-supervision, which comprises a click predictor based on ResNet, and a frame masking heuristic, which preserves the ROI and masks the rest of the frame.
+In \cref{fig:click_supervision}, we present our pipeline based on click-supervision, which comprises a click predictor based on ResNet, and a frame masking heuristic, which preserves the ROI, while masking the rest of the frame.
 To train the click predictor, we first extract all the training frames in which a visual glitch is annotated through a click, along with the coordinates of each click.
 The coordinates are further normalized between 0 and 1 to make the click predictor invariant to distinct frame resolutions.
 Next, we train a ViT-based regression model to predict click coordinates.
 The ViT \cite{dosovitskiy-ICLR-2021} backbone is pre-trained on ImageNet.
 During inference, we apply the regressor on each test frame to predict the clicks.
 Then, we mask the image area outside the ROI, which is defined as a round area of radius $r$ around the click coordinates.
 We consider two alternative masking operations, soft and hard.
 Hard masking implies replacing the masked pixels with zero.
 Soft masking is based on a 2D Gaussian distribution centered in the predicted click location, where the $\sigma=r$.
 The masking operation is performed after the input images are normalized.

 \textbf{Hyperparameters.} We consider two models pre-trained on ImageNet to predict clicks, a ViT-B and a ResNet-50.
 We replace their classification heads with a regression head to predict the two coordinates of a click.
 The click predictors are trained for $15$ epochs with the AdamW optimizer and a learning rate of $9 \cdot 10^{-5}$.
 The learning rate is reduced on plateau by half, if the validation loss does not change for two consecutive epochs.
 An important hyperparameter for the masking heuristic is the mask radius $r$, which needs to be fixed to provide just enough context for the VLM.
 We tuned $r$ between $50$ and $150$ pixels with a step of $5$ pixels.
 The optimal radius is $r=75$.